saltchang/terminal-setup/README.md

 If automatic Node.js version switching isn't working:

-1. Make sure asdf is properly installed and configured.
+1. Make sure proto is properly installed and configured.
-2. Check if you have a `.tool-versions` or `.nvmrc` file in your project directory.
+2. Check if you have a `.prototools` or `.nvmrc` file in your project directory.
-3. Try running `asdf reshim nodejs` after installing a new Node.js version.
+3. Try activating the correct Node.js version by `proto activate zsh`.

 For any other issues, please open an issue on the GitHub repository.